Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 Fixed the 0-pad issue, HMAC-SHA1s now match!
 Talked to Victor about using foreign-function interfaces to integrate our codebases.

 Rearranged code to build into a shared object for use with FFI.

+At home: Learned enough `ctypes` to call the custom `hmac_sha1()` function from Python, though it is now definitely broken where it wasn't before...